mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 ### Wooden Planks

-- Wood/Hyphae can be Stonecut into Log/Stem, Stripped Log/Stem/Wood/Hyphae, Wooden Planks (and Products)
+- Log/Stem/Wood/Hyphae can be Stonecut into Stripped Log/Stem/Wood/Hyphae, Wooden Planks (and Products)
-- Log/Stem can be Stonecut into Stripped Log/Stem, Wooden Planks (and Products)
 - Wooden Planks can be Stonecut into Wooden Stairs, 2 Slabs, Fence, Fence Gate, Trapdoor, Sign, 2 Pressure Plates and 4 Buttons